sgmurphy/wordpress-plugins/addons-for-elementor/readme.txt

 == Changelog ==

+= 8.4.2 =
+* Fixed - The marquee text widget using the incorrect escape function as reported by review team.

+= 8.4.1 =
+* Added - Escaping the style attribute to prevent directory traversal for template files.

+= 8.4 =
+* Added - Escaping the data output for posts grid, clients, services, timeline, team members, sliders, carousels, testimonials widgets for enhanced validation of user input.
+* Added - Compatibility with WordPress 6.6 and Elementor 3.22

 = 8.3.7 =
 * Added - Escaping the data output for posts grid, posts gridbox slider, posts multislider, posts slider, heading, marquee text, tab slider widgets for enhanced validation of user input.